 Those who view foster care from the outside may wonder why it’s so important.
 Perhaps some have even thought about becoming Resource Parents but haven’t taken the next step.
 It may be helpful to understand why there’s such a need for this service.

 The primary purpose of foster care is to provide a safe and stable environment for a child who cannot be with his or her parents for some reason.
 An environment that feels like home instead of a group home or other residential center is usually best for a child.

 Children who have been uprooted from their homes need a place where they can feel safe.
 Many times, they have suffered abuse and/or neglect from their parents, so they have no idea what a loving home feels like.
-Foster parents help them learn what it’s like to eat, sleep, and play in a place that is safe.
+Resource Parents help them learn what it’s like to eat, sleep, and play in a place that is safe.

 Often, the place they previously called home was chaotic with no routines or a sense of normalcy.
 These children must learn what it’s like to get up and go to school, eat regular meals, and have schedules.
 Knowing what is going to happen every day gives the child a sense of stability that is often lacking.

 Much of the time, biological parents love their children, but problems they are dealing with prevent them from knowing how to be a parent.
 Whether it’s drugs, alcohol, or other issues, they cannot provide what a child needs.
 As a result, the child doesn’t know what a “normal” life looks like.